Ramblurr/Far-Horizons/README.md

 The `fh create-galaxy` command initializes a new game by creating three files:

-* galaxy.dat, which contains the parameters for the galaxy
+* `galaxy.dat`, which contains the parameters for the galaxy
-* stars.dat, which contains data for all the systems in the galaxy
+* `stars.dat`, which contains data for all the systems in the galaxy
-* planets.dat, which contains data for all the planets in the galaxy
+* `planets.dat`, which contains data for all the planets in the galaxy

 The command accepts the following options: